tytydraco/yessleep/out/My_wife_cries_at_11pm_every_night.md

 At times, the years feel like a single memory.

-Ellen and I have been married three years now, and we have a beautiful eight-month-old daughter named Zoe.
+Ellen and I have been married three years, and we have a beautiful eight-month-old daughter named Zoe.
 I like to think we’re the picture of a happy family—weekend trips to the park, family dinners, and bedtime stories every night.

 Ellen has been everything I ever wanted in a partner: loving, supportive, and devoted to our family.
-I think we’ve been in love since our first "coffee" *date*, and having Zoe has only strengthened our relationship.
+I think we’ve been in love since our first "coffee" date, and having Zoe has only strengthened our relationship.

 But this peculiar trait of hers has always weighed on me, and it’s something I still, after everything, can’t make sense of.
 Every night at 11 p.m, Ellen is in a locked bathroom and crying.